-If you’re anything like other photographers in summer 2021, you’re likely up to your eyeballs with clients, editing, and post-processing work.
+If you’re anything like other photographers, you’re likely up to your eyeballs with clients, editing, and post-processing work.
 Busy would be an understatement!
 Usually, you wait to hire associates until your photography business starts to grow and you’re overwhelmed with the amount of inquiries coming in.
 But, right now, many photographers are having to bring on associates temporarily to help ease the burden of client overload.
 While it's extremely important to bring on associates that will basically replicate your photography and overall client experience, it's also extremely important to bring them onto your team legally.
 Keep reading to see the most common legal issues with hiring associate photographers and how to avoid them.

 Confusing “employees” vs. “contractors”

 Let’s start with the issue of “employees” versus “contractors”.
 This is a huge legal issue because contractors and employees are very different in terms of taxes, what they can do, employment laws, and insurance.
 If you hire a contractor but treat them as an employee in all legal senses, you will be audited by the IRS and/or your state government if they deem it necessary.
 Then, if you’re found to have misqualified them as a contractor when they should have been an employee, you could face penalties, fines, back taxes, and potentially a lawsuit from your worker.